 Where: 1A Kuo Chuan Ave, Singapore 426888

-Make a reservation and leave your worries at the door as you spend an idyllic afternoon sampling different types of tea while nibbling on pastries.
+Enter the shophouse and leave your worries at the door, and spend an idyllic afternoon sampling different types of tea while nibbling on pastries in an aesthetically-pleasing space reminiscent of a quiet ryokan in Japan.

 Take a step back in time and relive your kampong days when you visit Colbar.
 The cafe has been around since the 1950s and was carefully reconstructed again with the same materials after moving from its original location in 2003.

-While its surroundings have changed with high-rise buildings erected nearby, this cafe seemed to have been frozen in time.
+While its surroundings have changed with high-rise buildings erected nearby, this cafe seems to have been frozen in time.

 Colbar serves nothing like your modern cafe grub, instead, you’ll find simple Western classics and local delights, such as chicken chop and potato wedges, curry chicken and hor fun.